Consistency-guided Prompt Learning for Vision-Language Models: Method

 Here, $y$ is the class label of the input image.

 \textbf{Input perturbation.} Given the template text `a photo of a [category]', we use a pre-trained LLM, GPT($\phi_{GPT}$), to generate a more descriptive sentence as $s_k=\phi_{GPT}$(`a photo of a [category]$_k$').
-For this, we follow the training setup of KgCoOP \cite{KgCoOp}.
+For this, we follow the training setup of KgCoOP \citep{KgCoOp}.
 But unlike KgCoOp, we generate a single sentence on the fly rather than generating a pre-defined number of sentences and averaging their embedding.
 On the image branch, we use an augmentation module $\delta$ to generate perturbed image $x'=\delta(x)$.
 Now we enforce the consistency between the embedding of the perturbed input to the pre-trained model and the learnable model as:

-\textbf{Adapters.} We incorporate more trainable parameters for better adaptation to the new task.
-We do so by adding adapters \cite{clip_adapter} to both the vision and language branches.
+\textbf{Adapters.} We incorporate more trainable parameters for better adaptation to new tasks.
+However, the literature consistently shows that adding excessive tunable parameters does not improve performance and can harm zero-shot performance \citep{clip_adapter, MaPLe}.
+For instance, Maple \citep{MaPLe} achieved the best performance when adding learnable parameters to only nine out of twelve layers of the CLIP backbone.
+Further additions resulted in decreased performance.
+Similarly, in adapter-based approaches like CLIP-Adapter \citep{clip_adapter}, optimal performance was observed by adding prompts to the text branch alone.
+Adding prompts to both branches led to overfitting and a subsequent drop in performance.

+In this work, we integrate both adapters and prompts to augment the learning capacity.
+This integration offers enhanced flexibility for tuning in both the input and output spaces.
 Adapters are trainable parameters that are added on top of the encoder to transform the embedding vector.
 Following \cite{clip_adapter}, we define our adapter as two linear layers with non-linearity in between.
 But unlike \cite{clip_adapter}, we do not restrict the adapter only to the text branch; rather use it on both.
 Let $\phi^a$ be the text adapter that takes a text embedding $w_k$ as input and transforms it as $\phi^a(w_k)$.
 Similarly, $\theta^a$ is the image adapter.
 Incorporating that into our proposed consistency constraint, the proposed consistency constraint loss can be represented as:

 \textbf{Final loss. } The proposed consistency constraint loss is combined with a supervised loss to form the final loss.
 We represent the supervised loss as:

 Adding both losses with a balancing factor $\lambda$, we get the final loss function of CoPrompt is: